joey-91/Vinyl-Project/README.md

 ## Predicting Vinyl Record Prices

-This project aims to build the best possible model for predicting record prices, given all the potential predictors I could find on Discogs.com

-## Motivation

-This was the final project of my General Assembly Data Science Immersive course.
-I wanted to build something a little more interesting than the datasets available on Kaggle, and a tool I could potentially use myself for finding bargains.
+This project aims to build the best possible model for predicting record prices, given all the potential predictors I could find on Discogs.com.
+It started with me wanting to build something a little more interesting than the datasets available on Kaggle, and a tool I could potentially use myself for finding bargains.

 ## Methodology